MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### User Experience:

 ### Target Audience
 <p> The target audience for this site is quite broad.
 The fandom itself covers a wide range of ages, cultures and ethnicity.
 The english is easy and should be understandable to people regardless of theit levels of english.
-The simple design aids users of begginers knowledge of computers and is straight-forward to navigate through. </p>
+The simple design aids users of begginer knowledge of computers and is straight-forward navigation to navigate through the site. </p>

 ### User Requirements
 <p>As I have mentioned, we have a very large/ varied target audience, and because of this the site has to be simple in design and very accessible.
-They way I have tackled this are as follows:</p>
+The way I have tackled this is as follows:</p>
 <ul>
-    <li>Simple navigation that is non-ambiguous</li>
+    <li>Simple navigation that is non-ambiguous.</li>
     <li>Have skimmable text for answers and questions which are easy to understand.</li>
-    <li>Simple presentation of content on the page that make logical sense. </li>
+    <li>Simple presentation of content on the page that makes logical sense. </li>
     <li>A functional responsive wesite that allow the user to do the quiz, regardless of screen size. </li>
-    <li>A straightforward and professional form that allows users to easily contact the business, and recieve their feedback.</li>
+    <li>A straightforward and professional form that allows users to easily contact the business, and give their feedback.</li>
 </ul>

 ### User Stories